 Figure 5.
-Inducible peripheral localization and pairing of HAS1-TDA1 alleles require nuclear pore interactions.
+Inducible peripheral localization and pairing of HAS1-TDA1 alleles involve nuclear pore interactions.

 (A) Proportions of haploid S. cerevisiae cells exhibiting peripheral HAS1-TDA1 localization in strains with and without deletions of nuclear pore components, in glucose (in blue), galactose (in purple), or saturated culture (in red).
 Experiments were performed in biological triplicate, with n ≥ 30 per experiment. *P < 0.05, Student’s t-test.
 Center values and error bars represent mean ± s.e.m.
 (B) Proportion of diploid S. cerevisiae cells exhibiting two (ON-ON), one (ON-OFF), or zero HAS1-TDA1 alleles with peripheral localization, in glucose (blue) and galactose (purple).
 P-value calculated using chi-squared test.
 (C) Proportion of diploid S. cerevisiae cells with HAS1-TDA1 alleles clustered (< 0.55 µm apart), in glucose (blue) and galactose (purple) as a function of the peripheral localization of HAS1-TDA1 alleles.
 Same images used as in (B) and Figure 4G,H. (D) Example images of cells in G1, S, and G2/M phases of cell cycle.
 (E) Proportions of haploid S. cerevisiae cells exhibiting peripheral HAS1-TDA1 localization in different phases of the cell cycle, in glucose (in blue) and galactose (in purple). *P < 0.05, Student’s t-test.
 Center values and error bars represent mean ± s.e.m.
-(F) Strength of HAS1-TDA1 homolog pairing (red lines) compared to similar interactions (grey violin plots; i.e. interactions between an S. cerevisiae locus and an S. uvarum locus, where both loci are ≥ 15 bins from a centromere and ≥ 1 bin from a telomere, and not both on chromosome XII) in wild-type and homozygous nup2 strains of S. cerevisiae x S. uvarum.
+(F) Strength of HAS1-TDA1 homolog pairing at 32 kb resolution (red lines) compared to similar interactions (grey violin plots; i.e. interactions between an S. cerevisiae locus and an S. uvarum locus, where both loci are ≥ 15 bins from a centromere and ≥ 1 bin from a telomere, and not both on chromosome XII) in wild-type and homozygous nup2 strains of S. cerevisiae x S. uvarum.
 (G and H) Nup60-TAP ChIP-seq read coverage tracks for IP and input in galactose (purple) and glucose (blue), zoomed into a 35 kb region surrounding GAL1-GAL10-GAL7 on chromosome II (G), and a 35 kb region surrounding HAS1 and TDA1 on chromosome XIII (H).
 (I) Nup60-TAP ChIP qPCR as IP/input normalized to the negative control PRM1, for the positive control GAL1pr and five sets of primers in TDA1.
 Primer sequences are provided in Supplementary file 2.
 Center values and error bars represent mean ± s.e.m. of three biological replicates. *P < 0.05, Student’s t-test.